-Climate Risk Scenarios Physical Risks Transition Risk - Disorderly Transition Transition Risk - Orderly Transition Time Range of the Test 2051-2060 2031-2035 2023-2050 (at five-year intervals) Scenario forecast and analysis Hong Kong will be severely affected by extreme weather events, including but not limited to: Rising temperature Rising sea level Stronger tropical typhoons Countries will not introduce climate policies until 2030, after which dramatic reductions in GHG emissions will be required to meet the Paris Agreement targets.
+Climate Risk Scenarios Physical Risks Transition Risk - Disorderly Transition Transition Risk - Orderly Transition Time Range of the Test 2051-2060 2031-2035 2024-2050 (at five-year intervals) Scenario forecast and analysis Hong Kong will be severely affected by extreme weather events, including but not limited to: Rising temperature Rising sea level Stronger tropical typhoons Countries will not introduce climate policies until 2030, after which dramatic reductions in GHG emissions will be required to meet the Paris Agreement targets.
 There will be significant changes in energy consumption patterns and carbon prices, which will have a major impact on high-carbon emitting industries.
 The global economy will be dramatically affected by the rapid transition to low emission energy and production process.
-As new technologies are introduced, countries will take progressive actions at early stage to meet the Paris Agreement targets.
-As the Paris Agreement targets are met in a relatively orderly fashion, it will have less impact on the global economy in the process.